Honors & Awards

 Young was a consensus top 10 player in Arizona and Scout ranked him as the nation’s No. 34 linebacker.
 Young chose Nebraska after also visiting Washington, and he had offers from nearly every Pac-12 school, including Oregon State, UCLA, Arizona and Arizona State.

-The son of Dedrick and Amy Young, Dedrick was born on Nov.
+The son of Dedrick and Amy Young, Dedrick II was born on Nov.
 7, 1996.
-He is majoring in supply chain management major at Nebraska in December of 2018.
-He was named to the Nebraska Scholar-Athlete Honor Roll in the spring of 2015.
-He earned a spot on the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team in 2016 and 2017 for his outreach work, including Husker Heroes, Uplifting Athletes, Make-a-Wish, the People’s City Mission and hospital visits.
+He earned a bachelor's degree as a supply chain management major at Nebraska in December of 2018.
+He was named to the Nebraska Scholar-Athlete Honor Roll in the spring semester of 2015.
+Young earned a spot on the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team in 2016 and 2017 for his outreach work, including the Nebraska Football Road Race, Husker Heroes, Make-a-Wish, the People’s City Mission and hospital visits.